SB-Menghorng/Data-management-system-ministry/README.md

 ## Description

-The **Ministry of Data Collection** is a web application designed to collect and manage data from various sources, providing users with a convenient way to access and download the data they need.
+The **System Data Management** is a web application designed to collect and manage data from various sources, providing users with a convenient way to access and download the data they need.
 This README provides an overview of the project, how to set it up, and how to use it.

 ## Features